liyangau/flake-templates/README.md

 ## Systems

-I'd rather not have to remember specific system names and be forced to include them in every single flake I use.
-The truth is, I never really want to specify which system my flake is being used on; I just want it to run on all systems.
+When we start using flake, we must specify which system this flake is targeting to.
+Honestly I never really care about the targeting system, I am using both Linxu and MacOS, I just want the same flake to be working on all systems.

 ```nix
     allSystems = [